Energy Innovation and Carbon Dividend Act of 2023: Support

 It has also been publicly supported by several small businesses and nonprofit organizations including Protect Our Winters.

-The Environmental Defense Fund called it "an inspiring step in the right direction."

 Opposition

 The Center for Biological Diversity published a press release opposing the bill on the basis that its adjustments to the Clean Air Act would "only give us climate disaster."

 In April 2019, novelist and leading member of Orange County for Climate Action Roger Gloss posted his opposition to HR 763, noting the lack of annual emissions targets, and the first assessment of whether targets are being met in 2030, the year in which the IPCC says emissions must have already been halved.